panther-labs/panther-analysis/STYLE_GUIDE.md

 # panther-analysis Style Guide

-## Metadata Best Practices
+## Metadata best practices

 ### RuleID, Filename and DisplayName

-- RuleID, Filename and DisplayName should be similar enough to eachother to be able to easily identify a filename by it's RuleID or vice versa.
+- RuleID, Filename, and DisplayName should all be similar to one another.
+A good litmus test is: If you have the RuleID, would you be able to identify the related Python file (its Filename), and vice versa?
-- RuleID should start with the LogType idenifier followed by a `.`
+- RuleID should start with the LogType identifier followed by a `.`

+Example:
 ```yaml
 DisplayName: "AWS Compromised IAM Key Quarantine"
 RuleID: "AWS.CloudTrail.IAMCompromisedKeyQuarantine"